Rosetree-Solutions/Rosetree-Guides/ApexStyleGuide.md

 ##### Test Setup Methods

-Test setup methods can and should be used to create test data that all test methods within the test class can rely in.
+Test setup methods can and should be used to create test data that all test methods within the test class can rely on.
 Creating all or most of the data for the test class within one setup method will help keep the test methods clean.

 ```Apex
 @isTest